-The Council provides medical insurance for full-time permanent employees and their families.
-The Council may also provide life insurance, disability, dental, and a retirement program for all full-time probationary/permanent employees within the budget limitations authorized by the Council.
+The Council provides health and dental insurance for full-time permanent employees and their qualifying family members.
+The Council also provides life and, disability insurance, and a retirement program for all full-time permanent employees.
+The Council may, at any time, require employees to pay for a portion of benefits or eliminate benefits.